Dr Jennifer Ritchie-Goodline

 I provide individual, family, and couples psychotherapy services.
 I specialize in the following areas:

-I utilize an integrative, individualized treatment approach, drawing from cognitive-behavioral, solution-focused, systems, and feminist theories.
+I utilize an integrative, individualized treatment approach, drawing from cognitive-behavioral, dialectical behavior, systems, strategic, relational, and feminist theories.
 I provide goal-directed treatment; I will work with you to identify and develop your personal treatment goals and plan your treatment toward your successful achievement of these goals.

 Rocky Mt.
-Health Plans, United, Cigna, PHCS, First Health, Aetna, Magellan & Value Options
+Health Plans, ComPsych, Cigna, Aetna, Anthem BCBS, United

 If your insurance is not listed above, please contact me directly to determine if your insurance is accepted.
 If you have insurance coverage for mental health services and I am not a participating provider of your insurance health plan, you will need to check with your carrier about how to file a claim.
 I will be very happy to provide documentation of billing and payments as an out-of-network provider for your insurance needs.